uriahjb/symphotron/README.md

 Directory structure:
 * utils
   * location for various common tools and interfaces
+* templates
+  * zigbee host and client templates
+  * a place for any other example code templates
 * instruments
   * location for instrument specific code
-* platforms
+* platforms --ignore
   * platform specific common code, currently just for the m4
 * host
   * code and tools used on the host computer, primarily for the sequencer

 First Steps:
 * Add yourself to the Team Members list
+* Copy and rename zigbeeClientTemplate from templates into instruments for your instrument
-* Copy stm32f37x_common from m4TemplateWhite into platforms/m4
+* Copy lib from m4TemplateWhite
-* Edit the Makefile in instruments/template and make the template code.

 Team Members:
 ============